-- Taking and developing dental radiographs (depending on state requirements)
+- Taking and developing dental radiographs (x-rays)

 As a dental assistant, you will have contact with every patient who walks in the dental office, whether it’s by scheduling appointments, taking blood pressure readings, or communicating post-surgery instructions.
 You can make a positive impact on people’s lives by providing them with quality oral healthcare and helping them feel more comfortable.